EricMountain/btrfs-backups/README.md

 Assumes you have at least 2 btrfs pools:

 * one with your active filesystems (those you want backed up)
-* one where you will back up to (currently has to be locally attached, ssh coming soon)
+* one where you will back up to (may be locally attached, or accesible via ssh)

 The pool containing your active filesystems is expected to be laid out as follows: